MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

        Open `index.html` in the editing tab
     :::image-end:::

-1. Add `style="background-color: aliceblue;"` to your `<nav>`.
-In the code block below, the fourth line of code is the one you need to change.
-The rest is here to ensure you are putting the code in the right place.
+1. Add the attribute `style="background-color: aliceblue;"` in your `<nav>` element.
+In the code block below, the fourth line of code is the only one you need to change.
+The other lines of code are shown here to help you put the new attribute in the right place.

     ```html
     <header>